prometheus/docs/content/docs/introduction/faq.md

 ### Which languages have instrumentation libraries?

-Currently there are client libraries for:
+Currently, there are client libraries for:

 * [Go](https://github.com/prometheus/client_golang)
 * [Java or Scala](https://github.com/prometheus/client_java)